contember/docs/docs/guides/deploy-contember.md

 title: Deploy Contember project to Contember Cloud
 ---

-This tutorial will guide you through the process of deploying Contember from local machine to Contember Cloud.
-(If you selfhost Contember, this tutorial won't work without admin server for which you need Enterprise license).
+This tutorial will guide you through the process of deploying the Contember from local machine to the Contember Cloud.
+(Tutorial won't work for self-hosted Contember without an admin server.
+The admin server is under an Enterprise license, [contact us](mailto:team@contember.com) for more information).

 #### 1. Make sure you have correctly set project name